warning

 So pause the video now while you link the themes with how they could be conveyed in the text.

-Okay, I wonder if you may, these connections loss is how Edward experiences heartbreak about Sarah Ruth.
+Loss is how Edward experiences heartbreak about Sarah Ruth.

-Compassion is the way Lawrence and Nellie treat Edward and self-discovery is Edward's gradual move towards empathy, love, and importance of connection.
+And self-discovery is Edward's gradual move towards empathy, love and importance of connection.

 Well done if you made those connections.

-A take-away idea within a text may link to themes that are explored and developed in it.
+A takeaway idea within a text may link to themes that are explored and developed in it.

-So I'm interested to know what are your take-away ideas?
-So pause the video now and share your take-away ideas with someone nearby.
+So I'm interested to know what are your takeaway ideas?
+So pause the video now and share your takeaway ideas with someone nearby.

 Let's see what Jun came up with.

 "Loving ourselves and showing kindness towards others is one of the most important things in life."
-Oh my goodness.
+Oh my goodness, I love hearing that.

-Thank you, Jun.
+Thank you, Jun, amazing.

-How about, Izzy?
+How about Izzy?
 "It's important to open ourselves up to emotions."
 Yeah, absolutely.

 There's this whole world of emotions that are there for us to experience.